Crypto Tax Return Guide | SARS Deadlines & Compliance 2025

 EXPATRIATE TAX

-• A taxpayer’s residency status is determined using the residency tests outlined in our Income Tax Act, being the ordinarily resident test and the physical presence test.
+A taxpayer’s residency status for South African tax purposes is determined using the ordinarily resident test and the physical presence test, as outlined in the Income Tax Act.

-• A taxpayer’s circumstances and history will have to be assessed, preferably by a tax professional against the criteria, to determine the residency status of the taxpayer and how they will submit their returns to SARS.
+Each taxpayer’s circumstances and history should be assessed, preferably by a South African tax professional, to determine residency status and the correct way to submit tax returns to SARS.

 RESIDENTS

-Yes, South African tax residents working for South African employers do qualify for foreign income exemption if they render their services outside the Republic.
-Please note that the section 10(1)(o)(ii) exemption is now capped at R1.25 million.
+Yes, South African tax residents employed by South African companies qualify for the foreign employment income exemption under section 10(1)(o)(ii) when rendering services outside the Republic.
+The exemption is capped at R1.25 million.

 NON-RESIDENTS

-Where there is a double taxation agreement signed between South Africa and the State in which you are a tax resident, the double taxation agreement will determine which country has taxing rights in respect of the relevant income earned.
-Where both South Africa and the State in which you are a tax resident have taxing rights, you will need to claim relief for the foreign tax paid.
+If there is a double taxation agreement (DTA) between South Africa and the country where you are a tax resident, the DTA determines which country has taxing rights over your income.
+If both countries have taxing rights, you must claim relief for foreign tax paid to avoid double taxation.

-It is much quicker for SARS to verify and process refunds to a South African account than a foreign bank account.
+It is faster for SARS to verify and process tax refunds to a South African bank account compared with a foreign bank account.

 CONTACT US